python-greenlet/greenlet/docs/greenlet.rst

 =================================

 If all the references to a greenlet object go away (including the references from the parent attribute of other greenlets), then there is no way to ever switch back to this greenlet.
 In this case, a :exc:`GreenletExit` exception is generated into the greenlet.
-This is the only case where a greenlet receives the execution asynchronously.
-This gives ``try:finally:`` blocks a chance to clean up resources held by the greenlet.
+This is the only case where a greenlet receives the execution asynchronously (without an explicit call to :meth:`greenlet.switch`).
+This gives ``try/finally`` blocks a chance to clean up resources held by the greenlet.
 This feature also enables a programming style in which greenlets are infinite loops waiting for data and processing it.
 Such loops are automatically interrupted when the last reference to the